-Writer and memoirist DONALD VINING was born on this date.
+Writer and memoirist DONALD VINING was born on this date (d: 1998).
 In the 1950s he served as Drama Editor of What’s Cookin’ magazine and wrote numerous freelance articles and stories for other varied publications and periodicals.
 After a thirty year career at Teacher’s College, Columbia University, he took early retirement to start his own publishing company, The Pepys Press.

 This publishing firm produced five volumes of his acclaimed A Gay Diary as well as a book of diaries from the Second World War, American Diaries of World War II, and other works.

 Vining published essays on gay relationships — his own with his partner Richmond Morell Purinton lasted more than 43 years — which appeared in varied American periodicals; in 1986, the Crossing Press published a volume of his collected essays, How Can You Come Out If You’ve Never Been In?
 He also wrote numerous scripts, plays, poems and stories throughout his lifetime.
 His first story published in book form was in Cross-Section 1945 with his Show Me The Way To Go Home.
 Vining’s short story The Old Dog was later published in Story Magazine, soon after immortalized in the book Story: The Fiction of The Forties, and today continues to be used in schools across the USA.